yetanalytics/flint/doc/expr.md

 IF((?x < ?y), STR(?x), (2 * (3 + 4)))
 ```

-For more information on SPARQL expressions, see [Expressions and Testing Values](https://www.w3.org/TR/sparql11-query/#expressions) in the SPARQL spec.

 **NOTE:** Due to the complexity of SPARQL type semantics, Flint does not make any attempt to typecheck or validate expression arguments or return values.
 However, Flint does restrict the use of certain expressions (namely aggregators) to particular clauses, as explained later.

 ## Boolean and Arithmetic Expressions